 You can also opt for more mild temperatures in your Penn State off campus housing.
 In the winter, turn your thermostat down two degrees, and in the summer, adjust it two degrees warmer than your normal setting.
 These tips will not only help you protect the environment but will also save money on monthly utility bills.

 When you decide to live a lifestyle that benefits the environment, you don’t have to sacrifice time and money.
-The Metropolitan is optimal for green living — our luxury apartments are well insulated, which reduces the amount of wasted energy.
+The Metropolitan at State College is optimal for green living — our luxury apartments are well insulated, which reduces the amount of wasted energy.
 Our convenient location also allows you to get to campus on foot.
 Contact us today for a tour of our spa-like amenities and stylish apartments.